OrchardCMS/OrchardCore/src/OrchardCore/OrchardCore.Modules/README.md

 # Introduction

-The library Orchard Core Modules provides a mechanism to have a self contained modular system where you can opt in to a specific application framework and not have the design of you application be dictated to by such.
+The library Orchard Core Modules provides a mechanism to have a self-contained modular system where you can opt in to a specific application framework and not have the design of your application be dictated to by such.

 ## Getting started